1x-technologies/1xgpt/README.md

 - **Sampling Challenge ($1000 prize)**: Future prediction methods are not necessarily restricted to next-logit prediction.
 You can, for example, use methods like GANs, Diffusion, and MaskGIT to generate future images.
 Can you generate future latents with an accuracy of 45% or a LPIPS of 0.1?
 - **Evaluation Challenge (upcoming)**: given a set of N policies, $\pi_1, \pi_2, ... \pi_N$, where each policy $\pi_i(a_t|z_t)$ predicts action tokens from image tokens, can you evaluate all of the policies inside a "world model" $p(z_{t+1}|z_t, a_t)$ and tell us the ranked order of which policy is the best?

+These challenges are largely inspired by the [commavq compression challenge](https://github.com/commaai/commavq).

 ## Getting Started